EasyG0ing1/Migration/README.md

 # Migration

 Migration is a utility that will take your static IP address mappings in OPNsense and migrate them over to the Kea DHCP server that comes with OPNsense version 24.
-Currently, it only does DHCP 4 statics ...
-I don't use DHCP v6 so make sure you examine the output file if you use v6 to make sure everything is correctly contained in the `<reservations>` xml tags.

 ### Here is a video tutorial if that works best for you